k8ssandra/k8ssandra/docs/content/en/install/eks/_index.md

 {{% alert title="Tip" color="success" %}}
 Save the superuser name and password for use in the [Quickstarts]({{< relref "/quickstarts" >}}), if you decide to follow those steps.
 {{% /alert %}}

-## Additional Configuration

-At this time there are a couple of manual post-installation steps to allow for external access to resources running within the EKS cluster.

-* TODO create cluster services ingress to target
-* TODO create ingress targeting services

 ## Cleanup Resources